The-101-project/Lock_In_Amplifier_Review/readme.md

 ----

-* Trigger to Receving LED, channel-1
+* Trigger to the Receving LED, channel-1
 RESULT: Too match noise, can't see any receiving signal
 <p align="center">
 <img